Podcast: History

-In September 2000, early MP3 player manufacturer i2Go offered a service called MyAudio2Go.com that allowed users to download news stories for listening on a PC or MP3 player.
+In September 2000, early MP3 player manufacturer i2Go offered a service called MyAudio2Go.com which allowed users to download news stories for listening on a PC or MP3 player.
 The service was available for about a year until i2Go's demise in 2001.

 In October 2000, the concept of attaching sound and video files in RSS feeds was proposed in a draft by Tristan Louis.
 The idea was implemented by Dave Winer, a software developer and an author of the RSS format.

-Podcasting, once an obscure method of spreading audio information, has become a recognized medium for distributing audio content, whether for corporate or personal use.
-Podcasts are similar to radio programs in form, but they exist as audio files that can be played at a listener's convenience, anytime and anywhere.

-The first application to make this process feasible was iPodderX, developed by August Trometer and Ray Slakinski.
-By 2007, audio podcasts were doing what was historically accomplished via radio broadcasts, which had been the source of radio talk shows and news programs since the 1930s.
-This shift occurred as a result of the evolution of internet capabilities along with increased consumer access to cheaper hardware and software for audio recording and editing.